 Board and Committees

-The Coalition currently has a Board of Directors and an Advisory Committee comprised of representatives from a few of our member groups.
+The Coalition currently has a Board of Directors and an Advisory Committee comprised of representatives from a few of our member groups (and one person that sits on both of these groups to provide continuity and connection between them).
 We are grateful for the time, effort, and service of all these wonderful professionals that guide us, provide expertise, and assist with our programs.

 BOARD OF DIRECTORS